 Scenario 3 – Price is not able to reach the Delta Target and results in a full stop-out

 Notice that 3-tick and 1-point Delta Targets are used interchangeably in these examples – as well as 1.5-point and 2-point stops.
 The reason is that market conditions vary and it makes sense to have flexibility to adapt to different conditions.
 The concept is exactly the same.

-You’ve seen the image below in several places on our website and documentation – and now that you understand the Delta Neutral Stop strategy – it should make perfect sense.
+You’ve seen the image below in several places on our website – and now that you understand the Delta Neutral Stop strategy – it should make sense.

 Be sure to review the section on Trade Configurations keeping the Delta Neutral Stop concept in mind.